groverlab/groverlab.github.io/_hnbfpr/2019-08-19-gene-roddenberry-ucr.markdown

 <img src="/assets/genesis-ii/02 olmsted.png">
 <img src="/assets/genesis-ii/02 olmsted 2019.jpeg">

-The tree is older but is still instantly recognizable, but most of the waffle-like vaults in the ceiling are now covered up, and the arches look thicker at their bases, changes courtesy of seismic retrofitting.
+The tree is older but is still instantly recognizable, but most of the waffle-like vaults in the ceiling are now covered up, and the arches look thicker at their bases, changes courtesy of retrofitting for earthquake safety.

 Up one floor in Olmsted, the camera takes in a beautiful panning shot of the Rivera arches and the Bell Tower in 1972: